npnkhoi/Competitive-programming/README.md

 # Competitive-programming

-Since 2016, I have been actively participating in competitive programming contest.
+Since 2016, I have been actively participating in competitive programming contests.
 Some of them are:

 | Online judge | My account                              |
 | ------------ | --------------------------------------- |